codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers.md

 You can easily disable a trigger manually if you don't want to be active anymore.
 On the triggers tab click the gear icon on the top right (*Open advanced options*).

+>You can also skip triggering the pipeline without disabling the trigger by adding a predefined string to the commit message.
+See Skip triggering pipeline on commit(#skip-triggering-pipeline-on-commit).

 {% include image.html
 lightbox="true"
 file="/images/pipeline/triggers/enable-triggers.png"